BaGreal2/cwaves/README.md

 # CWaves

-A program to generates waves written in C.
+A program to generates waves written in C using Raylib.